cod1r/rizz/README.md

 Great Video by [Simon Xu](https://www.youtube.com/watch?v=mkGsMWi_j4Q) on youtube

 Notes:
     - When the wave form function and the analysing function are similar, they'll multiply and sum to a large coefficient and if they are disimilar, they'll multiply and sum to a small coefficient
     - a "frequency bin" is just a discrete frequency value after the discrete fourier transform is applied
     - use euler's formula (cos(x) + isin(x)) instead of e^(i * x)
     - the nyquist frequency is also known as the folding frequency
         - get rid of all values above the nyquist limit (sampling frequency / 2)
         - double all values under the nyquist limit
     - the magnitude of the real + imaginery vector after applying DFT corresponds to the amplitude of the sin wave at that frequency bin at that phase (angle of the vector)

-Decibel
+Decibel:
-(because that's what each array value represents for frequency once returned from getFloatFrequencyData()):
+    - (because that's what each array value represents for frequency once returned from getFloatFrequencyData()):
     - relative unit of measurement that is 1 tenth of a Bel

+Pulse Code Modulation:
+    - Method to digitally represent analog signals
+    - values are quantized (processed) to be digital

 Web Audio API Notes: